-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - We have no calendar year deductible for Emergency services/accidents. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - There is no calendar year deductible for the High and Standard Options. - The Basic Option calendar year deductible is \$100 per person (\$200 per family enrollment).
+The calendar year deductible applies to some benefits in this Section.
+We added "(after the deductible)" when the calendar year deductible applies. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.